fpo33a/okapi/README.md

     exec kafka_test.Okapi.unsubscribe ('localhost:9123','test','fpcgNEW');

+Example with csv, json & fixed format can be found in test.sql file

 ## To do ##

-- Add kafka authentication ( any method can be used, standard java code )
+- Add kafka authentication ( any method can be used as we use standard java code )
 - Improve exception handling ( both sql & java )
+- update vertx version
+- use java package
 - ...